International Student Application Guidelines

 - Transfer applicants will be evaluated for admission based on the number of credits completed and the grades received in their coursework.
 Transcripts should show grades/marks and credits earned for all college-level work.
 The number of completed credits and grades required will vary among SUNY colleges, and individual colleges may also require secondary education records.

 If your transcripts are not written in English, certified translations must be attached to the original transcript with a key to the marking system or grading scale included (if it is not indicated on the transcript).
-For translation and evaluation of transcripts, contact an evaluation service provider such as:
+For translation and evaluation of transcripts, contact an evaluation service provider.
+If you need assistance selecting an evaluation service provider, please contact the admissions office at your campus of interest.

 English is the language of instruction at SUNY.
 Your success will depend on your ability to express yourself well in daily class work, written papers, and on examinations.